JeffyCN/mirrors/docs/Rockchip_Developer_Guide_RGA_EN.md

                      rga_buffer_t dst,
                      im_colorkey_range range,
                      int mode = IM_ALPHA_COLORKEY_NORMAL,
-                     int sync = 1)
+                     int sync = 1,
+                     int *release_fence_fd = NULL);
 ```

 > Color Key is to preprocesses the source image, zeros the alpha component of pixels that meet the Color Key filtering conditions, wherein the Color Key filtering conditions are non-transparent color values, and performs the alpha blending mode between the preprocessed source image and the destination image.
 >
 > This mode only supports the Color Key operation on the source image (src) region of the image for the set Color range, and overlays on the destination image (dst) region.

 > IM_ALPHA_COLORKEY_NORMAL is the normal mode, that is, the colors in the set color range are used as the filtering condition.
 The Alpha components of pixels in this color range are set zero; IM_ALPHA_COLORKEY_INVERTED is inverted.
+When no mode is configured, it is set to IM_ALPHA_COLORKEY_NORMAL mode by default.

 | **Parameters** | **Range**        | **Description**                           |
 | -------------- | ---------------- | ----------------------------------------- |